BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

 been reached and nothing has changed in the scene.

-To summarize, use ``Image`` to make a quick render of the current state of a Brayns instance and ``Snapshot`` to make a more complex rendering with different settings without changing the instance.
+To summarize, use ``Image`` to make a quick render of the current state of a Brayns instance and ``Snapshot`` to make a more complex rendering with many samples per pixel without changing the instance state.

 .. attention::

-    Image is usually faster to render images with few samples per pixel (1-3) but can be a lot slower with more samples (> 3).
+    ``Image`` is usually faster to render than ``Snapshot`` when using a renderer with few samples per pixel (1-3) but can be a lot slower with more samples (> 3).

+    The reason is that image uses the current context so it doesn't have the overhead of the snapshot to create a temporary one, which makes it faster to render one sample.

+    However, images render all samples individually using accumulation to allow retreiving intermediate results which is slower than the technique used by the snapshots.